Zegalur/ats-prime-gen/docs/call_n.md

-# How to make sure that function will be called n times (in ATS)
+# How to make sure that function is called n times (in ATS)

 Suppose, we need to have a function `loopN(n,func)` that must call `func(0)`, `func(1)`, ..., `func(n-1)` consecutively.